minchulyum/minchulyum.github.io/README.md

 ### Welcome!

 I am an assistant professor at the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
-I am a member of the Collaborative Research Center Transregio 224 ([CRC TR 224](https://www.crctr224.de/en/about)), funded by the German Research Foundation (DFG).
+I am a Research Affiliate (Macroeconomics and Growth) at Centre for Economic Policy Research ([CEPR](https://cepr.org/)) (Dec.
+2021 onward), and a member of the Collaborative Research Center Transregio 224 ([CRC TR 224](https://www.crctr224.de/en/about)), funded by the German Research Foundation (DFG).
 My main research fields are macroeconomics and family economics.

 <font color="scarlet"><i><small>&diams; Click below to download CV.</small></i></font>
 ### [Curriculum Vitae (PDF)](CV.pdf)